rust-lang/rust/doc/tutorial.md

 ~~~~

 Declaring `T` as conforming to the `Printable` trait (as we earlier
-did with `Copy`) makes it possible to call methods from that trait
+did with `Clone`) makes it possible to call methods from that trait
 on values of type `T` inside the function.
 It will also cause a
 compile-time error when anyone tries to call `print_all` on an array
 whose element type does not have a `Printable` implementation.